 We quickly determined that UiPath and its RPA technology could give us a better way to extract members’ clinical documents, and do it in a HIPAA-compliant manner with little to no involvement from our clients’ technical resources.

-These transfer technologies inadvertently contributed to another challenge: The loss of a member’s complete medical picture.
-In order to obtain a comprehensive view of a member’s chart, the employee performing the extraction must view all information and documentation as if they were a clinician administering the care.
-This can also include documents scanned into the EMR as well as any other documentation from other applications used for the member’s care.
+The transfer technologies inadvertently contributed to another challenge: the loss of a member’s complete medical picture.
+To obtain a comprehensive view of a member’s chart, the employee performing the extraction must view all information and documentation as if they were a clinician administering the care.
+This can also include documents scanned into the EMR, as well as any other documentation from other applications used for the member’s care.
 This complete retrospective view typically cannot be achieved using APIs, CCDA, HL7, and similar transfer methods.

 UiPath works for all Citrix technology and related packages, including many different EMRs based on Citrix.
 We didn’t have a good way to work with these systems before, and we quickly saw that UiPath would be a significant advantage in working with many of those clients we couldn’t support in the past.